 - Includes detailed Headnotes, introducing each of the Bible's 66 books

 - Introduces each grouping of the Bible's books of history, poetry, prophecy, and epistles

-- Attaches over 60 appendices, discussing the accord between God's laws unwritten in creation with those written in the Bible
+- Attaches 135 appendices, discussing the accord between God's laws unwritten in creation with those written in the Bible

-The foundation of a country’s law and government lies in its sense of deity—whether false or true.
+The foundation of a country’s law and government, writes Brent, lies in its sense of deity—whether false or true.
 And one discerns a country’s sense of deity by discovering to whom a critical mass of its members attributes final, non-appealable power to decide right from wrong in individual cases; such determinations are law.
-From time out of memory, such a person, thing, or combination of persons or things with such power of single will has been called a lawgiver and a god.
-Throughout man's history, including that history the Bible records, a person's—or a nation's—lawgiver is his god.
+From time out of memory, men have called such a person, thing, or combination of persons or things with power of a single will "a lawgiver" and "a god".
+Throughout man's history, including the history the Bible records, a person's—or a nation's—lawgiver is their god.
 Thus it is said, show me your lawgiver, and I will show you your God.

 There is no avoiding the decision; each American shall choose his god, his final arbiter of right and wrong.
-Simply put, his choices are two: he will decide between the government of the laws of Nature and of Nature's God or a government of men; between freedom and slavery; between life and death.
+Simply put, his choices are only two: he will decide the government of the laws of Nature and of Nature's God, or a government of men; either freedom or slavery; life or death.
 By his choice, he and his country will evermore tend toward the one or the other.

 Moreover, a person or country will become more-and-more like its god.
 Thus, for a country to identify itself in a man or party of mere men is to suffer the fate of that man or combination of men.
 Indeed, the Romans said that the voice of the people is the voice of god; therefore, when the people spoke false or no longer cared enough to speak at all, Rome crumbled.
-Likewise, the French people cried to Napoleon, You are France, and France is you; thus, when Napoleon, being deemed France incarnate, fell at Waterloo, all France fell with him.
+Likewise, the French people cried to Napoleon, You are France, and France is you; thus, when Napoleon fell at Waterloo, all France fell with him.